MK99MA/SoMoE-19/docs/config/conf-main.rst

  - **soccer_mod_dissolver** controls what happens to a players corpse (Allowed values: 0 - Default ragdoll, 1 - Remove ragdoll, 2 - Dissolve animation).
  - **soccer_mod_joinclass** controls whether players should see the class selection screen after joining a team.
  - **soccer_mod_hostname** controls whether SoMoE-19 should update the servers name under certain conditions (Cap started, Match running etc.)
- - **soccer_mod_rrchecktime" controls the number of seconds a player got to rejoin the server before it won't be considered a "rr" in the connection list.
+ - **soccer_mod_rrchecktime** controls the number of seconds a player got to rejoin the server before it won't be considered a "rr" in the connection list.
  - **soccer_mod_loaddefaults** controls whether SoMoE-19 should load default mapvalues in its *soccer_mod_mapdefaults.cfg* file.

 ----